eiffel-community/eiffelevents-sdk-dotnet/docs/docfx_project/articles/architecture-rabbitmq-client.md

 - `subscriptionId`: is a subscription ID for a consumer it is returned by `Subscribe` method on the callback.

+## RabbitMqWrapper

+`RabbitMqWrapper` as its name implies, wraps and abstract all RabbitMQ client functionality to `RabbitMqEiffelClient`

+to ease further updates and maintainability.

 ## Exception

 Based on the exception hierarchy defined in the **EiffelEvents** package, the **EiffelEvents.RabbitMq.Client** package provides `RabbitMqException` that raised to handle and wrap RabbitMQ communication errors.